Welcome to

 That shift matters.

-We support people who often face barriers to participating in everyday community life.
-Sometimes that’s due to health, life stage, carer responsibilities, living remotely, or a combination of several of these.
-It isn't a lack of interest, but a lack of accessible, welcoming spaces to connect.
-Our programs focus on ordinary, human experiences that create a sense of belonging.
-Sharing stories.
-Learning new skills.
-Turning up to something that feels familiar and safe.
-These aren’t “extras” alongside health, they are protective factors, that build confidence, routine, and relationships that help people stay well over time.
+We support people who face barriers to participating in everyday community life, whether due to health, life stage, caring responsibilities, living remotely, or a combination of these.
+The challenge isn’t a lack of interest, but a lack of accessible, welcoming ways to connect.

 The importance of this shift is gaining momentum.
 USA Surgeon General, Dr Vivek Murthy, just launched his 'Staying Human' campaign this week with a focus on building a life of connection, joy and meaning.